MIROC-DOC/model_description/README.md

 `parse_jp.py` requires `python` version 3, and the package `pyparsing` for lexical analysis of the source.

+There are two python files: `parse_jp.py` and `psitex.py`.
+The former controls replacement of those specific to MIROC document.
+The latter is a (relatively) general module to parse LaTeX sources, which is originally developed for another objective.

-Although `plastex` may work better for this purpose, I was not familiar with `plastex` in the beginning of this project.
+Although `plastex` may work better for this purpose, the maintainer was not familiar with `plastex` in the beginning of this (psiTeX) project.

 ### Usage